michaellaszlo/cursor-maintenance/README.md

 field.
 Now where should the cursor go?

 I have written an article that discusses the problem of cursor maintenance in detail.
-This repository contains implementations of several approaches that vary in accuracy and ease of implementation.
+This repository contains code for several approaches that vary in accuracy and ease of implementation.

 ## Basic demo